Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 And if the attacker isn't capable of finding a zero-day, he can still buy one from another hacker.

-> At the most basic level, any serious attacker can always get an a ordable zero-day for almost any target.
+> At the most basic level, any serious attacker can always get an affordable zero-day for almost any target.
 [8]

 Then there are attacks that are pretty hard to defend against.
 Phishing, for example, is surprisingly effective.
 While you may not believe a prince in Nigeria has some money for you, you may believe an email pretending to be from a coworker, targeted just for you.
 This type of targeted phishing attacks are called spear phishing.